yuezheng2006/deepseek-ocr.rs/README.md

 ```

 > Keep `--release` on the server as well; the debug profile is far too slow for inference workloads.
-> macOS tip: add `--features metal` to the `cargo run -p deepseek-ocr-server` command when you want the server binary to link against Accelerate + Metal (and pair it with `--device metal` at runtime).
+> macOS tip: add `--features metal,accelerate` to the `cargo run -p deepseek-ocr-server` command when you want the server binary to link against Accelerate + Metal (and pair it with `--device metal` at runtime).
+See [macOS Guide](#macos-guide) for details.
 >
 > CUDA tip: add `--features cuda` and start the server with `--device cuda --dtype f16` to offload inference to NVIDIA GPUs (alpha-quality support).
 >